You Already Know the Names of the Biggest AI Stocks. These 3 Have Superior Growth Potential.

-Artificial intelligence (AI) is one of the fastest-growing markets in the world, with global revenues zooming from $3.22 billion in 2016 to an estimated $11.28 billion this year.
-AI sales are expected to more than double again by 2021, and rise to nearly $90 billion by 2025.
-Given that growth, it makes sense to invest in artificial intelligence stocks.
+Artificial intelligence (AI) is one of the fastest-growing markets in the world, with global revenues zooming from $9.5 billion in 2018 to an estimated $118.6 billion by 2025.
+Given that exploding growth, it makes sense to invest in artificial intelligence stocks.

 But you can’t just invest in the usual suspects.
 Those include the likes of Alphabet (GOOG), Microsoft (MSFT), IBM (IBM), Salesforce.com (CRM) and Nvidia (NVDA).
 Don’t get me wrong—those are all fine companies and some are solid investments (to varying degrees).
 But they’re not artificial intelligence stocks, per se; in other words, they’re large and diversified enough companies that AI is just one segment—albeit a fast-growing one—of what they do.

 The purer artificial intelligence plays are less diversified, and highly levered to the AI boom.
 As the artificial intelligence industry has exploded in the last couple years, the following three stocks have all more than doubled the market.
-And all three have had a good year in 2019.
+And all three are coming off very strong years in 2019.